openpnp/openpnp/BlindsFeeder.md

 ## Positioning and orienting the Feeder on the Machine Table

-The feeder position and orientation is defined by the four fiducials (the diamond shaped holes in the corner).
+The feeder position and orientation is defined by the four fiducials (the diamond shaped holes in the corners).
 The first fiducial is the one with the square besides it.
 Note the fiducial numbers from this graphic for later.

 ![grafik](https://user-images.githubusercontent.com/9963310/73122287-72f2c580-3f83-11ea-8beb-7f3da3e8f459.png)